 Satisfactory Academic Progress standards.

-Your college then verifies the accuracy of award amounts credited to your account.
+- Your college then verifies the accuracy of award amounts credited to your account.
 This verification includes confirming your enrollment level and your eligibility to receive payment.
-Under federal regulations, DCCCD has up to 14 business days to complete this part of the process.
+Under federal regulations, Dallas College has up to 14 business days to complete this part of the process.

-Once verification takes place and your eligibility is confirmed, your funds are released and sent to Higher One for distribution.
-If you have opted for the “One Account” at Higher One, your funds are available in most cases the same day.
+- Once verification takes place and your eligibility is confirmed, your funds are released and distributed to you through eRefunds.

 While it may seem like financial aid is taking longer than it should, your funds will be released before the federally mandated deadlines pass.

 What Can You Do to Get Your Money Earlier Next Semester?

 The easiest way to ensure your funds are processed as quickly as possible is to stay on top of your paperwork.